The All-Around Jewish Cookbook

 By Simone Miller and Jennifer Robins

-The New Yiddish Kitchen: Gluten-Free and Paleo Kosher Recipes for Holidays and Everday features traditional Jewish recipes like bagels and kugel adapted into versions that fit practically every dietary constraint.
+The New Yiddish Kitchen: Gluten-Free and Paleo Kosher Recipes for Holidays and Everyday features traditional Jewish recipes like bagels and kugel adapted into versions that fit practically every dietary constraint.
 The recipes in this modern Jewish cookbook are kosher as well as grain-, gluten-, dairy- and refined sugar-free.

 - Kosher by Design Lightens Up: Fabulous Foods for a Healthier Lifestyle by Susie Fishbein